-This HA has been prepared by ERM Senior Heritage Consultant Toyah Morath, with technical review by ERM Senior Heritage Consultant Elspeth Mackenzie.
+This HA has been prepared by ERM Senior Heritage Consultant Toyah Morath, with assistance from Heritage Consultant Victoria Cottle.
+Technical review was undertaken by ERM Principal Heritage Consultant Elspeth Mackenzie.
 Quality assurance review was undertaken by ERM Partner Karie Bradfield.